megahomyak/simple_avk/README.md

 Simple asynchronous VK API client framework by megahomyak.

 It's so simple that it fits in one file.
+Also its only requirement is standard library "typing".

 It supports:
 * VK API methods calling (with "call_method" method)